SOA Recognized as an Advanced Curriculum Actuarial Program

 Being an actuary requires passing a series of examinations to earn an actuarial designation through the Society of Actuaries (SOA) or the Casualty Actuarial Society (CAS).

-The actuarial mathematics program at the University of Missouri, Columbia is housed in the College of Arts and Science (Department of Mathematics) and is designed to prepare students for four SOA actuarial exams.
+The actuarial mathematics program at the University of Missouri, Columbia is SOA accredited and has received the recognition of UCAP-AC (Universities and Colleges with Actuarial Programs - Advanced Curriculum).
+The program is housed in the College of Arts and Science (Department of Mathematics) and is designed to prepare students for five SOA actuarial exams.
 Students are strongly encouraged to pass at least two of these exams during their undergraduate career.
 It is also strongly recommended that students complete a summer internship before their senior year.
 In addition, students are required to complete a wide variety of courses in mathematics, statistics, economics, and finance.

 Many students who successfully complete the program find full-time employment with large insurance/consulting companies.
 Mizzou’s actuarial mathematics program allows for students to get to know each other in small class sizes and form lasting friendships.
 Students are encouraged to join Mizzou Actuarial Club and/or Gamma Iota Sigma to network with other actuarial science students and recruiters.

 Professional Examinations and Corresponding Mizzou Courses

 To become an Associate of the Society of Actuaries (ASA), candidates must successfully complete a series of requirements that include examinations, an e-Learning course, a proctored project assessment, Validation of Educational Experience (VEE), and a professionalism seminar.